 I have received several inquiries about the definition of "mint" (as in "mint" condition).

 Opinions differ about what sort of LP, other than that which is still sealed in its original cellophane or plastic wrapping, should be classified as being in "mint" condition.

 I classify as "mint" any LP which looks like it has, for the first time, been removed from the sleeve.
 (If one reviews the condition of thousands and thousands of records, it becomes clear over time when the plastic of a sleeve, or that at the center of a paper sleeve, is pressed against the LP in a manner which indicates clearly that the LP in question has never been removed from its liner.)
 There should be no spindle markings on the label, and no blemishes visible on the disc, which in turn should be glossy and completely pristine.
 The label should be completely intact, with no markings.
 The vinyl should glisten brightly when held under a lamp and close inspection in the reflection of the light will reveal no scuffs whatsoever.
 There should be no fingerprints or even a hint of a smudge or imperfection.

 I have for sale here several hundred such LPs, and have sold hundreds as well.
-You may feel completely confident that what I am offering for sale in fact is in perfect, pristine, "mint" condition.
+You may feel completely confident that what I am offering for sale in fact is in "mint" condition.

 If there is any question in your mind, please do not hesitate to contact me.
 I will be glad to provide additional photos upon request.
 I have excellent references from quality-conscious customers all over the world and and will be glad to provide them as well.